ktkiiski/broilerkit/README.md

 You should change the configuration in `app.config.ts` according to your web app's needs.

 - `name`: A distinct name of your app.
 Recommended to be in lower case and separate words with dashes, because the name will be used in Amazon resource names and internal host names.
 - `stages`: Configuration for each different stage that your app has.
 By default there are `dev` stage for a development version and `prod` stage for the production version.
-You should change the `siteDomain` and `assetsDomain` to the domain names that you would like to use for each stage.
+You should change the `serverDomain` and `assetsDomain` to the domain names that you would like to use for each stage.
 There is also a special stage `local` that is used for the locally run development server.

 ## Running locally